NOVEL-IN-PROGRESS

 "You got money?"
 Severine asked.

 "Money?
 I tol' you.
 She don't never know what they brung by.
-So then I sell a few things here and there whats I get my hands on.
+So I go about selling a few things here and there whats I get my hands on.
 That's all there is to that!"
-Jane replied.
+Jane replied with her head held high.

-The fish shack was down at the docks near where the fishing boats came in late morning.
-There, the man fried up the best of the catch what come in that morning.
+The fish shack was down at the docks where the fishing boats came in.
+There was a man there who fried up the best of the catch what come in that morning.
 There at the counter, Severine smiled and watched.
 The fish was good.
 It was rolled in cornmeal and fried right there.
-Got even better when he brought another plate of it.
+Seemed even better when he brought another plate.
 Jane grabbed pieces with her fingers.
-It was a tall black man with broad shoulders named Albin.
-He winked at Jane, and she shot one back with a giggle.
+The man had broad shoulders and was as black as tar.
+Jane called him Albin.
+He winked at Jane, and she shot one back along with a giggle.
 Severine and Jane left without putting no money on the counter.
 Well, well, Severine thought.
 Well, well indeed.

 And so the days followed.
 Severine worked the tubs for her cot and a plate of food and watched closely as Jane showed her how to survive on her side of the Quarter where someone brings food around, but nobody thought a thing of it.
 So, then, what could matter beyond working through those piles of clothes?
-Even the smell of that canal seemed to fade into Severine's past.
+Even the smell of that canal seemed to fade into Severine's past, with so much else.

 4.

-Long days spent bent over a tub are the time to chase down your thoughts, as there ain't anybody to talk to.
-Her thoughts circled and returned to Severine.
+Those long days spent bent over a washboard are the times to chase down your thoughts.
+Severine's seemed to loop around her every movement with more questions than before.
 Like, how could that old lady up there go through so many clothes and linens in a week?
 That is, if what Jane had said was true; that she never left her bedchamber.
-And didn't she also say her lady was blind and deaf?
+And didn't she say her lady was blind and deaf?
 So, maybe the old woman hid secrets.
 Don't all rich folks dwell on the other side of their secrets?
-Severine wondered.
-And so her thoughts rambled on…
+Severine wondered as her thoughts idled waiting for answers.

-Early one morning, when Severine had barely started her first tub, Jane flew in with a pile of laundry, which she dropped at the washhouse door, and headed back into the kitchen, but soon returned with a big piece of buttered bread and a crock mug of coffee.
-Severine smiled.
+Then early one morning, when Severine had barely started her first tub, Jane flew in with a pile of laundry that she dropped at the washhouse door.
+She turned and headed back into the kitchen, but soon returned with a big piece of buttered bread and a crock mug of coffee that Severine could smell all the way from her washboard.
+She smiled.
 It had sugar.

 "Eat," Jane said.
 "Later we go to the market and then down to the docks.
 My Albin, he gonna have a good piece of fish for us.
 Big one.
-He say enough for two."
+He say enough for two be waiting."

 Severine smiled again, took another bite of her bread, and went back to her tub.
-It was another morning when thoughts of the canal all but floated away like the driftwood.
+And so became another morning when thoughts of the canal all but floated away like the driftwood it carried off to the sea.

 But late afternoon came around, and yet Jane hadn't.
-Severine figured maybe she'd forgotten and wandered off by herself.
+Severine figured maybe she'd forgotten and then wandered off by herself.
 But then the back door opened, and Jane went to whistling as she swept off the stoop.
-That was her signal to get ready, as they'd soon be hightailing it off through the back gate and down the alley.
-Guess Miss Marie was lost somewhere in her afternoon nap.
+That was her signal to get ready, as they'd soon be hightailing it through the back gate and down the alley.
+Guess Miss Marie was lost to her afternoon nap.
 Still, they slipped out into the alley quietly.

 "I go to the fish shack to see my man whenever I can get away.
 Don't you know we're gonna be taking off soon."